 Remember the episode of Sex and the City where Samantha gets a chemical peel before an event?
 "I wanted to look fresh for the party," she tells Carrie. ”Well, you are,” Carrie replies.
 “You look like beef carpaccio."

-So now that we've boycotted microbeads, ditched the coarse scrubs, and chosen a facial peel, what's the best way to use it?
-"Always ensure that skin is clean, and use it as a booster treatment — so once or twice a week will suffice," Amanda Bell, global director of training and artistry for Pixi, tells me.
+Still, there are a few things to keep in mind.
+"Always ensure that skin is clean, and use it as a booster treatment — so once or twice a week will suffice," says Amanda Bell, global director of training and artistry for Pixi.
 "Make sure you rinse skin after use and really hydrate with a serum or oil.
 The skin will look immaculate and the texture will be improved."
 Hopefully you're all using a daily SPF as a matter of course, but it's even more important when using facial peels.
 "Skin will be renewed, so more at risk from harmful UV rays," warns Elemis co-founder and creator Noella Gabriel.